 We usually think about communication as a two part/two person transaction.
 You speak, I speak, we hear and we act.
 This is the way most adults perceive the process of communication.
 When we need to talk to our teams, we usually just think about crafting a message as though it is being addressed to one person.

 I submit to you that there are really four stages of communication.
-Being an effective communicator requires a laser focus to insure the parts are working to their maximum potential.
+Being an effective communicator requires a laser focus to ensure the parts are working to their maximum potential.

 The four stages are: